-The Open/Alternative Textbook Initiative encourages faculty experimentation and innovation in finding new, better and less costly ways to deliver learning materials to students.
+The Open/Alternative Textbook Initiative encourages faculty experimentation and innovation in finding new, better, and less costly ways to provide learning materials to students.
 Contact us if you are not sure what is available in your field or are not sure where to start.

 Open Educational Resources Repositories

 OASIS (SUNY’s Openly Available Sources Integrated Search) is a tool that searches for OER content from more than 70 sources.

 Both of these repositories contain open textbooks along with a wealth of other open educational resources.

 Multimedia Educational Resource for Learning and Online Teaching (MERLOT)

 In addition to MERLOT and OER Commons, the following sites offer open textboooks:

 The American Institute of Mathematic Open Textbook Initiative - Contains links to open textbooks that meet AIM’s evaluation criteria.

 BCcampus OpenEd - Find or adapt textbooks that are openly licensed for reuse in 40 subject areas.